Does your garage door sag and pop upon opening and closing the door?

 If the cracks in the door are too severe, there are other options to consider.
 Locate the model number and manufacturer of the original garage door and research potential replacement parts, including a new panel.
 You should also be able to find a sticker located on the inside of the garage door or the panel sides with identifying reference materials on it.
 However, it’s not unusual for the manufacturer and model number to be missing or hidden, with even a trained technician unable to locate it.
 The missing information makes it almost impossible to find the correct panel to fit the door.
 It is much easier to find and replace a panel for a wooden door as opposed to a metal door, if and only if, the panel is available.

-Need help with your cracked and damaged door repair?
-Call Southwest Garage Door today!
+Need help with that noisy, cracked and damaged door?
+Book an apponitment with Southwest Garage Door to get it repaired today!